Jr. Beekeeping Academy - Catch the Buzz!

-In this course, children will learn about the different castes of honey bees, their relationship with flowers, why they sting, and how they are utilized in agriculture.
+In this course, youth will learn about the different castes of honey bees, their relationship with flowers, why they sting, and how they are utilized in agriculture.
 We will discuss honey, beeswax, and more about the inner workings of a honey bee colony.
 Finally, we will talk about the seasonal jobs of a beekeeper, the tools necessary to be a beekeeper, and together inspect a real, living honey bee hive!

 Cost: $40 for the 1st Child, $30 for the second.
 So bring your friends and family!